| White Water Class Guided Fishing Trips for the Serious Fishermanby Larry Larsen (c)

 them in the moving water and tight little coves, but the bigger bass are typically in the quiet pools," he points out.
 "You don't catch as many fish in the deep pools, but if you

+want to catch a bigger fish, you have to pay the dues.
+You're making a lot of casts and getting fewer fish in the pools."
 If fish are aggressive, they are going to be in areas such as the shallow rocky flats, or they are going to be tight on the edge of the bank

 looking for the crayfish.
 They may be out towards the middle of the river in the deep or in the flats chasing baitfish.
 It is difficult to present some lures to the fish.
 Usually